Provider numbers, 3GA programs and Medicare rebates

 Frequently asked questions

-PEP applicants must have a job, or job offer delivering general practice services within those areas.
+PEP ST was designed for doctors working in Australian Modified Monash Model (MMM) areas 2–7.
+PEP ST participants must have a job, or job offer, delivering general practice services within those areas.

 The Modified Monash Model is a classification system that better categorises metropolitan, regional, rural and remote areas according to both geographical remoteness and town size.
 The system was developed to recognise the challenges in attracting health workers to more remote and smaller communities.
 You can find the classification of your location by using the Modified Monash Model locator.